niuware/niuware.github.io/quick-docs.md

 <a name="custom-define"></a>
 ### Customization: Definition of Custom Classes

-For adding custom helper classes add them in the path `helpers/` with the extension `.helper.php` and exist inside the namespace `App\Helpers`.
+For adding custom helper classes add them in the path `helpers/` within the namespace `App\Helpers`.
 Here is a simple example:

 {% highlight php %}
-[app/helpers/MyCustomClass.helper.php]
+[app/helpers/MyCustomClass.php]

 <?php